-With adaptions, our teaching and learning strategy adopts the 3-stage framework pioneered by Barbara Rogoff: teacher led (I do), scaffolded application (we do), and independent Learner application (you do).
+With adaptions, our teaching and learning strategy adopts the 3-stage framework pioneered by Barbara Rogoff: teacher led (I do), scaffolded application (we do), and independent pupil application (you do).

 We underpin this strategy with rigorous assessment, and continuous support.
 These are both implemented via explicit and nuanced approaches.
-Learners move through these stages incrementally when they have garnered sufficient knowledge/skills to move forward.
-Assessment of understanding, and support will be offered at all stages, with the intention of moving a Learner towards independent application (the 'You Do' stage).
+Pupils move through these stages incrementally when they have garnered sufficient knowledge/skills to move forward.
+Assessment of understanding, and support will be offered at all stages, with the intention of moving a pupil towards independent application (the 'You Do' stage).

 Through utilising this model, we can ensure that substantive knowledge is carefully considered, and reinforced.
-Stage 1 considers a learner's current substantive knowledge, whilst 2 and 3 are providing the means for a child to practice and recall this knowledge.
+Stage 1 considers a pupil's current substantive knowledge, whilst 2 and 3 are providing the means for a child to practice and recall this knowledge.

 Assessment and Impact (see section below) is a crucial element of our teaching and learning strategy.
 To bolster formative and summative assessment practices, we dedicate each Friday to recall.
-During this day, learners can revisit and reinforce concepts delivered throughout the week.
-The implementation of this strategy helps learners reflect work completed during the 'You Do' phase, respond to marking, correct misconceptions, and ultimately reinforce the retention of desired skills and knowledge.
+During this day, pupils have the opportunity to revisit, and reinforce concepts delivered throughout the week.
+The implementation of this strategy helps pupils reflect work completed during the 'You Do' phase, respond to marking, correct misconceptions, and ultimately reinforce the retention of desired skills and knowledge.